-The Book of Kells in Trinity is arguably Dublin’s most famous work of art but what of all the internationally renowned masterpieces housed in the Dublin galleries?
+The Book of Kells in Trinity is arguably Dublin’s most famous work of art, but what about all the famous Irish paintings and other international works of art in Dublin galleries?

-Here are ten of the major artworks waiting to be discovered behind doors you walk past every day.
+Here are ten of the major artworks hiding behind the doors you walk past every day.

 1. Caravaggio – The Taking of Christ

 Caravaggio painted this dramatic scene of the arrest of Jesus in 1602 for the Roman Marquis Ciriaco Mattei.
 Judas identifies Christ with a kiss and the guards move in.
 The darkness of the painting is lit by the moon.
 We also see a lantern held by the man on the right, which is considered to be a self-portrait of Caravaggio himself.